Ghana, Malawi deepen ties

 "I want you to know that our bilateral ties need to be more promoted intentionally," the Malawian President said.

-He congratulated Ms Botchwey on her nomination by President Akufo-Addo and said "Malawi welcomes the candidature for the Secretary-General.
-I congratulated you".
+He congratulated Ms Botchwey on her nomination by President Akufo-Addo and said: "Malawi welcomes the candidature for the Secretary-General.
+I congratulate you".

 He expressed optimism that "with that confidence that brings with it your skills and expertise, you will prove to be an asset to the Commonwealth".